Neotys-Labs/Worksoft-Certify/README.md

 2. In the **Applications** pane, select the process that you want to convert to a NeoLoad User Path, right click and select **Edit**.

-3. At the beginning of the Process, add a new Step associated with the NeoLoad window with the "StartRecording" Action.
+3. At the beginning of the Process, add a new Step associated with the NeoLoad window with the **StartRecording** Action.

 <p align="center"><img src="/screenshots/startrecording.png" alt="Start Recording" /></p>

-4. If identification is required by the NeoLoad API, use the "apiKey" parameter.
+4. If identification is required by the NeoLoad API, use the **apiKey** parameter.

-5. Enter the User Path name, you can use the "Process Name" built-in System Variable.
+5. Enter the User Path name, you can use the **Process Name** built-in System Variable.

 6. Enter the record Mode:
     * **SAP GUI & WEB** to record both SAP GUI and the Web traffic (the System proxy will be updated).